 - Exhibitors rent booth space from the association and purchase services from the Wisconsin Center District.
 Exhibitor employees travel to staff booths and stay at area lodging.

-- An audio-visual company provides, sets up and operates projection equipment, PA systems, etc. The Wisconsin Center District’s preferred, in-house AV firm is Universal Audio Visual Productions.
+- An audio-visual company provides, sets up and operates projection equipment, PA systems, etc. The Wisconsin Center District’s preferred, in-house AV firm is Conference Technologies, Inc.